hypo69/hypo/docs/gemini/set 0/ru/explainer/src/suppliers/aliexpress/campaign/_pytest/test_ali_campaign_editor_jupyter_widgets.md

 **Relationship to other parts of the project**:
-The code interacts with the `src.utils.file.file` module, demonstrating that it's part of a larger project structure focused on file manipulation utilities.
+The code interacts with the `src.utils.file.file` module, demonStarting that it's part of a larger project structure focused on file manipulation utilities.
 The specific reason for this test location (in `_pytest` folder) is to assert functionality of these utilities in a specific business logic context (e.g. Aliexpress campaign editor, thus the location) for this segment of the codebase.